-So there you have it!
-It turns out that ATP is much more than just the “universal energy currency” you learn about in Biology 101.
-It’s also a powerful environmental mediator of foraging activity in at least one genus of marine carnivore and I wouldn’t be surprised if you were to find it to have a similar effect in others.
+So there you have it.
+ATP is more than just the “universal energy currency” you learn about in Biology 101.
+It’s also a potent environmental mediator of foraging activity in at least one kind of marine carnivore.

 References and Further Reading